Lionel Tertis

 Lionel Tertis, CBE (29 December 1876 – 22 February 1975) was an English violist.
-He was one of the first viola players to achieve international fame and a noted teacher.
+A noted teacher, he was one of the first viola players to achieve international fame.

 Career

 Tertis was born in West Hartlepool, the son of Polish-Jewish immigrants.
-He first studied violin in Leipzig, Germany and at the Royal Academy of Music (RAM) in London.
-There he was encouraged by the principal, Alexander Mackenzie, to take up the viola instead.
-Under the additional influence of Oskar Nedbal, he did so and rapidly became one of the best known violists of his time, touring Europe and the US as a soloist.
+Tertis's first instrument was the piano, and at thirteen he left home to earn a living as a pianist.
+In 1892 he had saved enough money to enter Trinity College of Music in London, where he had violin lessons under B.M.
+Carrodus, whilst continuing to learn the piano under R. W. Lewis for three intermittent terms.
+In 1895, after six months at Leipzig Conservatorium, Tertis entered the Royal Academy of Music (RAM) in London and studied the violin under Hans Wessely.
+In 1897, whilst at the RAM, he was encouraged by the principal, Alexander Mackenzie, to take up the viola instead.
+Under the additional influence of Oskar Nedbal, he did so and rapidly became one of the best-known violists of his time, touring Europe and the US as a soloist.

 As Professor of Viola at the RAM (from 1900), he encouraged his colleagues and students to compose for the instrument, thereby greatly expanding its repertoire.
-In 1906, Tertis was temporarily in the famous Bohemian Quartet to replace the violist/composer Oskar Nedbal and later he took the viola position in the Gerald Walenn Quartet.
+In 1906, Tertis was temporarily in the famous Bohemian Quartet to replace the violist/composer Oskar Nedbal and later he took the viola position in the Walenn Quartet.

-Composers such as Arnold Bax, Frank Bridge, Gustav Holst, Benjamin Dale, York Bowen, Ralph Vaughan Williams, Arthur Bliss, and William Walton wrote pieces for him.
+Composers such as Arnold Bax, Frank Bridge, Gustav Holst, Benjamin Dale, York Bowen, Ralph Vaughan Williams, Arthur Bliss, Arnold Trowell and William Walton wrote pieces for him.
 The Walton piece was his Viola Concerto; however, Tertis did not give the world premiere as he found it difficult to comprehend at the time; that honour went to Paul Hindemith.
 His pupil Bernard Shore took on the second performance at the Proms in August 1930.
 Tertis first performed the work a month later at the International Society for Contemporary Music festival in Liège.
 Over the next three years he gave five more performances of the concerto.